QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Neven.md

 ## Special abilities

 Her alignment grants her telepathy limited within earshot.
 If anyone thinks near her, she will hear it as though they spoke, and anyone she telepathically communicates with will hear her voice as though she spoke.
-It also allows her to read deeper thoughts, emotions, and subconscious feelings of any person or animal she touches, as well as psychometry that allows her to see the memories and history of people, animals, and inanimate objects as though she was present at the time by touching them.
+It also allows her to read deeper thoughts, emotions, and subconscious feelings of any person or animal she touches, and additionally grants psychometry that allows her to see the memories and history of people, animals, and inanimate objects as though she was present at the time by touching them.

 Her attunement grants her telekinesis limited within visual range.
 Like invisible hands, she can only manipulate objects when she can see them, or is fully aware of their location, like things inside a pocket, under a cover, or anything she moved behind herself.
-She can also apparently "imprint" on objects to be able to perceive and manipulate them even when she can't see them, but it seems this only appears to her necklace, bracelets, anklets, sword, motorcycle, and helmet.
+She can also apparently "imprint" on objects, allowing her to perceive and manipulate them even when outside of visual range, but it seems this only currently applies to her necklace, bracelets, anklets, sword, motorcycle, and helmet.

-As an incarnation, her attunement gives her the physical strength of a gymnast despite her light weight, and also gives her drastically increased physical durability, endurance, and flexibility, allowing her to survive in extreme conditions, take heavy impacts without breaking a bone, and contort her body in ways that seem impossible.
-Her alignment also grants her virtually instant reaction speed, and her attunement gives her the control over her body needed to physically react at nearly the same speed, even if she tears her muscles in the process.
+As an incarnation, her attunement gives her the physical strength of a gymnast despite her featherlight weight, and also gives her drastically increased physical durability, endurance, and flexibility, allowing her to survive in extreme conditions, take heavy impacts without breaking a bone, and contort her body in ways that seem impossible.
+Her alignment also grants her virtually instant reaction speed, and her attunement gives her the control over her body needed to physically react at nearly the same speed, even if it means tearing her muscles in the process.

 ## Personality